hetfs/AI-Masters-Guide/CONTRIBUTING.md

-# 🤝 Contributing to the AI Mastery Roadmap
+# 🤝 Contributing to the AI Mastery Guide

 Thank you for your interest in contributing to the **AI Mastery Guide**! 🎉
 Whether you're fixing a typo, adding a new resource, suggesting a project, or improving documentation—**your contribution matters**.